Planzo

 Size: 52.6 square kilometers

-Located in Virginia, Washington, Dulles International Airport serves the Washington, D.C. metropolitan area.
-Its significant size allows it to handle numerous international flights, contributing to its status as a major gateway to the United States.
+Located in Virginia, Washington Dulles International Airport serves the Washington, D.C. metropolitan area.
+Its significant size allows it to handle numerous international flights, contributing to its status as a primary gateway to the United States.

 6. Beijing Daxing International Airport (PKX) - China